About Keith O'Neil

 The reason Keith is going public about his experiences is that he wants to inspire those with similar challenges.
 He believes, "with the proper diagnosis, medical attention and determination, anyone can achieve anything.
 If I can make it in the high stress environment of playing in the NFL with bipolar disorder, anything is possible!"

 Keith lives in Pendleton, NY with his wife Jill and two sons Connor and Tanner.
 Keith's father, Ed O'Neil was an All-American linebacker at Penn State University, and a first round draft pick in the 1974 NFL Draft.
-His brother Kevin, played linebacker at Syracuse University and played in five major bowl games.
+His brother Kevin, played linebacker at Syracuse University and played in four major bowl games.
 Keith's brother-in law, Drew Haddad, was drafted by the Buffalo Bills in the seventh round of the 2000 NFL Draft, and played for the Indianapolis Colts and the San Diego Chargers.

 Recent Blog Posts